TikTok is one of the fastest-growing social media platforms in the world.

 Essentially, TikTok allows users to create and post short videos that can include music, filters, and an array of other features.
-While for many people, it might be viewed as a natural replacement for Vine, it’s not quite that simple.
+While it might be viewed as a natural replacement for Vine, it’s not quite that simple for many people.

-TikTok provides a platform for users to express themselves in a very creative, unique way, while in contrast to many other social media platforms that present themselves as a lifestyle brand, TikTok’s main focus is entertainment.
+TikTok provides a platform for users to express themselves in a very creative, unique way.
+In contrast to many other social media platforms that present themselves as a lifestyle brand, TikTok’s main focus is entertainment.

 Similar to Vine, what makes TikTok so attractive to users is the notion that anyone can become a content provider through the app.
-While the main focus might have started out as an app for young people to entertain themselves, we are starting to see more and more brands utilize it as a way to market to a particular audience, in this case, with younger people, in particular Generation Z.
+While the main focus might have started out as an app for young people to entertain themselves, we are starting to see more and more brands utilize TikTok marketing to reach a big audience.

 To display just how quickly TikTok has grown, Instagram needed six years to reach the same amount of monthly active users that TikTok managed to achieve in just three.
 This is why it is becoming an increasingly valuable tool for brands and marketers alike.

-Just to assess the scale with which this app is seemingly taking over the world, it would be useful to take in some TikTok statistics that display the mind boggling growth it has seen in no time at all.
+To assess the scale with which this app is seemingly taking over the world, it would be useful to take in some TikTok statistics that display the mind-boggling growth it has seen in no time at all.
 These TikTok user stats include:

-Since its launch in September 2016, TikTok has exploded in popularity.
-It now has 800 million active users worldwide leaving it 9th in terms of social network sites, ahead of LinkedIn, Twitter, Pinterest, and Snapchat.
+- Since its launch in September 2016, TikTok has exploded in popularity.
+It now has one billion active users worldwide, putting it ahead of LinkedIn, Twitter, Pinterest, and Snapchat.

-This growth also shows no sign of stopping soon as TikTok just passed the one billion mark for app installations on the App Store and Google Play worldwide.
+- This growth also shows no sign of stopping soon as TikTok passed the one billion mark for app installations on the App Store and Google Play worldwide in 2020.

-When it comes to the daily time spent on TikTok, users spend an average of 52 minutes per day on the app as people are either creating and sharing short videos of themselves, or for watching existing content.
+- When it comes to the daily time spent on TikTok, users spend an average of 52 minutes per day on the app as people are either creating and sharing short videos of themselves or watching existing content.